 The Road Ahead

 Getting a DUI can be a long road to recover from.
-For first offenders, the average cost of a DUI in California can range between $6,000-$10,000 according to the Alcohol and Drug Program department in California.
+According to the Alcohol and Drug Program (ADP) in California, the average cost of a first-offense DUI in California can range between $6,000-$10,000.
 There are also many hurdles to over come like mandatory probation, community service and drug and alcohol education classes.
 With all the hoops to jump through, you may feel like you may never drive again.
-Here is a road map from Shift Insurance on how to get back behind the wheel.
+Here is a road for what to expect after a DUI and how to get back on the road:

 How Much Will It Cost Me?

-According to the DMV costs for DUI are estimated at more than $8,000 (actual costs may vary).
+According to the DMV costs for DUI are estimated at more than $8,000 (the actual costs will vary).

 Here is a general itemized breakdown for a first offense:

 $2,700 ------------- Insurance Increase